 Phoenix Criminal Damage Attorneys

-You can be charged with Criminal Damage if you damage or deface any property belonging to another person, or you tamper with property of another person resulting in the impairment of its value or function.
-Tampering or damaging with the property of utility is also considered Criminal Damage.
-Graffiti is Criminal Damage if you draw or inscribe anything on any building, structure, or surface that is not yours or without the permission of the lawful owner.
+You can be charged with criminal damage if you damage or deface any property belonging to another person, or if you tamper with the property of another person, resulting in the impairment of its value or function.
+Tampering or damaging with the property of utility is also considered criminal damage.
+Graffiti is criminal damage if you draw or inscribe anything on any building, structure, or surface that is not yours or without the permission of the lawful owner.
 The experienced and knowledgeable criminal damage attorneys at MayesTelles PLLC can help you protect your rights.

 Call (602) 428-7104 today to speak to a Phoenix criminal attorney at MayesTelles PLLC.

-The consequences for a Criminal Damage conviction vary depending on the value of the damage.
-The breakdown of potential penalties include:
+The consequences for a criminal damage conviction vary depending on the value of the damage.

 reckless behavior.
 For example if a person was in a car accident and damaged a utility pole